sowmyyav/RCQoEA-360VR-Dataset/README.md

 **# RCQoEA-360VR-Dataset: Real-time, Continuous QoE scores for HMD-based 360° VR (RCQoEA 360VR) Dataset**

 The RCQoEA-360VR dataset is a novel multi-modal dataset designed for continuous QoE evaluation in virtual reality (VR) environments.
-In a controlled study (N=32), participants watched five selected 360° video sequences across eight different video quality configurations (from the VQEG database) using a Vive Pro Eye while providing continuous QoE annotations via a touchpad-based input method, enhanced by the DotMorph peripheral visualisation technique.The dataset also includes synchronised physiological signals
-(electrocardiogram and galvanic skin response), behavioural data (eye and head movements) and post-viewing QoE ratings gathered through a within-VR interface.
-RCQoEA-360VR addresses a critical gap in existing public datasets by providing a fine-grained, synchronised multimodal data for immersive QoE analysis.
-It offers a unique and valuable resource for the research community, supporting a wide range of research applications, including QoE prediction, behavioural modelling, adaptive streaming, and implicit perceptual analysis.
+The dataset contains continuous QoE annotations, synchronised physiological signals (ECG and GSR), behavioural data (eye and head movements) and post-viewing QoE ratings gathered through a within-VR interface from 32 participants.
+RCQoEA-360VR addresses a critical gap in existing public datasets by providing a fine-grained, synchronised multimodal data for immersive QoE analysis, as well as behavioural modelling, adaptive streaming, and implicit perceptual analysis.

 **## Dataset Structure**